marshall7m/local-ecs-api/README.md

 - add group attribute to describeTasks response

-- add e2e tests for testing redirects to ECS endpoint
 - add heredocs to converters.py
 - add heredocs to main.py
 - add heredocs to models.py
+- create diagram for RunTask functionality
 - add save() to RunTask function for saving to .pickle file